Reading Time: 5 minutes

 Someone may have a basic understanding of something, but one doesn’t have to know it to succeed.
 Knowing is acquiring the skill, and understanding is processing the information we gain.

-Understanding is generally characterized by comprehension, empathy, and possessing judgment and intelligence.
-Leaders, the people who we look to for direction, may not know how to do the same jobs as employees, but they do understand several things:
+Understanding is generally characterized by comprehension, empathy, and the ability to make sound judgments and use intelligence effectively.
+Leaders, the people whom we look to for direction, may not know how to do the same jobs as employees, but they do understand several things:

-- They understand they will need to make decisions others can’t or will not make.
+• They understand that they will need to make decisions that others cannot or will not make.

-- They understand that some of their decisions will be wrong, will require accountability, and may have a negative impact on employees.
+• They understand that some of their decisions will be wrong, will require accountability, and may hurt employees.

-Leaders at all levels need and must have understanding in their skill toolbox.
+Leaders at all levels need and must have an understanding in their skill toolbox.

-- Understanding isn’t about just passing on information.
+• Understanding isn’t about just passing on information.
 It’s not just about recalling that information.
-It’s about understanding the values, growth, career, revenue, market share, competitors, environment, etc. Leaders need to invest time physically and emotionally into understanding their people.
+It’s about understanding values, growth, career, revenue, market share, competitors, environment, and more.
+Leaders need to invest time, both physically and emotionally, in understanding their people.

-- For leaders to be effective, they can’t just pass out information (e.g., the vision and mission) because it’s the people who bring the vision and mission to life with their training, skills, and technology.
+• For leaders to be effective, they can’t simply disseminate information (e.g., the vision and mission) because it’s the people who bring the vision and mission to life through their training, skills, and technology.
 The people know their job and understand that their work is required to move forward.
-Leaders need to know that as well.
+Leaders also need to be aware of this.

 Judgment versus Understanding

-Leadership carries with it judgment of the discretionary kind, such as decision-making and delegation.
+Leadership entails the exercise of judgment, including decision-making and delegation.
 Unfortunately, leaders are like any other human and can judge others.

 Unlike understanding, judging doesn’t require thinking or reasoning.
 Instead, judging is really about a limited perspective.
 It’s how we define the world for ourselves.
 When we judge, we try to make someone else see the world as we do.
-We can give our opinion but criticizing or not understanding another person will not help them.
+We can offer our opinion, but criticizing or failing to understand another person will not help them.

 To distinguish between judgment versus understanding, ponder these questions: